onepointconsulting/hr-chatbot/README.md

 # Onepoint HR Chatbot

-This is a simple HR chatbot based on Chainlit with memory support.
+This is a simple HR chatbot based on Chainlit with memory support and able to choose its vector database based on geolocation.

 ## Installation